athanzxyt/resume-architech/README.md

 # resume-architech
 Maximizing job application success through an automatic resume tailor.
 Using Large Language Models and Semantic Vector Search to maximize candidate potential.

-# Structure
+# Back-End Structure

 1. **Expansion:** A user uploads all current background information either via text or file upload to be parsed.
 Then Resume Architech will work with the user bullet-by-bullet to improve and generate new bullet points using the STAR method, expanding their experience description to 10-100 bullets.
      - Finetuning or Prompt-Engineering.
-3. **Selection:** Given a designated job description, perform a similarity search using vector embeddings.
+2. **Selection:** Given a designated job description, perform a similarity search using vector embeddings.
 Rank all bullets based on their similarity.
 Then use keyword search to match certain bullets to keywords wanted in the description.
      - Semantic Search using a Vector Database
-5. **Generation:** Given the ranked bullets, generate a one-page resume by removing the least useful bullets first until the designated information is one page.
+3. **Generation:** Given the ranked bullets, generate a one-page resume by removing the least useful bullets first until the designated information is one page.
      - Format using LaTeX.

-# UI/UX
+# Front-End UI/UX

+4. **Web-Hosting:** Host on Render.com with domain name resumearchi.tech
+5. **Database:** Use MongoDB
+6. **User Authentication:** Use Auth0.

 - https://www.resumematcher.fyi/
 - https://www.youtube.com/watch?v=UGazvOuWkZo&ab_channel=KirkWatson